mlocati/MLPosteDeliveryExpress/README.md

 In order to get these details you need to go to https://www.mypostedeliverybusiness.it/offertaunica/

 Create a `MLPosteDeliveryExpress.Account` instance with these details.

+You can also use the account MLPosteDeliveryExpress.Account.Sandbox: in this case, the library will use the sandbox API servers (that is, a test environment).

 ## Countries